-- 4.1 Requirement 2 of GSR Part 2 [5] states that "[m]anagers shall demonstrate leadership for safety and commitment to safety." - 4.2 Senior management should recognize that the attitude of individuals and the culture for safety within an organization are influenced through leadership.
-To improve the culture for safety and help individuals to develop professionally, managers at all levels are required to demonstrate their commitment to safety as an overriding priority in resource allocation, in business planning, in documentation, and in all waste management activities: see paras 3.1 and 3.2 of GSR Part 2 [5]. - 4.3 Senior management should demonstrate a proactive and long term approach to safety issues in decision-makingin radioactive waste management. - 4.4 Senior management should ensure that processes and procedures are incorporated in the management system to identify and manage human, technological and organizational factors affecting safety.
+4.1 Requirement 2 of GSR Part 2 [5] states that "[m]anagers shall demonstrate leadership for safety and commitment to safety."

+4.2 Senior management should recognize that the attitude of individuals and the culture for safety within an organization are influenced through leadership.
+To improve the culture for safety and help individuals to develop professionally, managers at all levels are required to demonstrate their commitment to safety as an overriding priority in resource allocation, in business planning, in documentation, and in all waste management activities: see paras 3.1 and 3.2 of GSR Part 2 [5].

+4.3 Senior management should demonstrate a proactive and long term approach to safety issues in decision-making, especially in long term radioactive waste management programmes.
+Managers should also demonstrate their commitment to the implementation and continuous improvement of the management system by both their words and actions.

+4.4 Senior management should make arrangements to ensure that processes and procedures are incorporated in the management system to identify and manage human, technological and organizational factors affecting safety.
 This is particularly important for radioactive waste management programmes that involve numerous organizations in implementing technological solutions and carrying out radioactive waste management activities.